raydak-labs/configarr/docs/docs/configuration/experimental-support.md

     type: movies # not checked yet
   ```
 - initial language of quality profiles is not correct -> `0`
-- no available presets because nothings provided in trash guide or recyclarr -> needs to be done manually with local templates and custom formats
+- no available presets because nothings provided in TRaSH-Guides or recyclarr -> needs to be done manually with local templates and custom formats

 ### Configuration File